 Mari “Dev” Ramsawakh is a disabled and non-binary freelance writer, workshop facilitator, podcaster and creator.
 They were the 2019 TVO Short Docs Contest winner for their short film, “Fluid.”
 They have written on media and pop culture, health and science, politics and current affairs, and lifestyle.
-They have written for CBC Life, CBC Docs, them, Xtra, Leafly, Wear Your Voice Magazine, Bitch Media, Nuance, The Establishment and other publications.
+They have written for Insider, HuffPost Canada, CBC, them, Xtra, Leafly, Wear Your Voice Magazine, Bitch Media, Nuance, The Establishment and other publications.
+They are also featured in Disability Visibility, an essay anthology on disability by disabled writers and activists.
 Mari’s work is focused on increasing representation for racialized, queer, and disabled people in modelling, in journalism, and in other forms of media.

-Mari was also co-host and producer of a (now defunct) podcast called Sick Sad World, which once performed a live show at the ROM as part of their Friday Night Live event.
+Mari was also the producer of podcasts Cripresentation and (now defunct) Sick Sad World (which once performed a live show at the ROM as part of their Friday Night Live event).
 Their fiction has been published in the Hart House Review as well as an anthology from Spacing Magazine called Toronto 2033.

 They have also worked as a digital marketer, writing blog posts and managing social media for organizations such as The Word On The Street Toronto and Protellus.
 They have also worked as a digital researcher in CBC’s Unscripted department.

 Want to work with Mari?

 - a sensitivity reader/consultant

 - or if you think that your project would interest them!